Survey and Systematization of 3D Object Detection Models and Methods

-For 2D representations of the spatial space (e.g., BEV, RV, and RGB-D), the previously described R-CNN frameworks can be directly implemented and de facto are frequently used.
+For 2D representations of the spatial space (e.g., BEV, RV and RGB-D), the previously described R-CNN frameworks can be directly implemented and are therefore widely used.
 Most models first predict 2D candidates from monocular representations.
-These predictions are then given to a subsequent network which transforms these proposals into 3D bounding boxes by applying various constraints such as depth estimation networks, geometrical constraints or 3D template matching (cf. Section \ref{section:Feature Extraction_Deep Learning_Informed Mono}).
+These predictions are then given to a subsequent network that transforms these proposals into 3D bounding boxes by applying various constraints such as depth estimation networks, geometrical constraints or 3D template matching (cf. Section \ref{section:Feature Extraction_Deep Learning_Informed Mono}).

 As a representative example of a 2D anchor-based detection approach in 3DOD, \citet{chen_multi-view_2017} use a 2D RPN at considerably sparse and low-resolution input data such as FV or BEV projections.
 As this data may not have enough information for proposal generation, \citet{chen_multi-view_2017} assign four 2D anchors - per frame and class - to every pixel in BEV, RV and image feature map, and combine these crops in a deep fusion scheme.
-The 2D anchors are derived from representative 3D boxes which were obtained through clustering the ground truth objects in the training set by size and restricting the orientation to 0° and 90°.
+The 2D anchors are derived from representative 3D boxes which were obtained by clustering the ground truth objects in the training set by the size and restricting the orientation to 0° and 90°.
 Leveraging sparsity, they only compute non-empty anchors of the last convolution feature map.

-For the purpose of 3DOD, the 2D anchors are then reprojected to their original spatial dimensionality, that were derived from the ground truth boxes.
-Following, these 3D proposals serve the ultimate refinement regression of the bounding boxes.
+For 3DOD, the 2D anchors are then reprojected to their original spatial dimensionality, which was derived from the ground truth boxes.
+Following, these 3D proposals serve as the ultimate refinement regression of the bounding boxes.

 Further examples are proposed by \citet{deng_amodal_2017}, \citet{zeng_rt3d_2018}, \citet{maisano_reducing_2018} and \citet{beltran_birdnet:_2018}.